Loops in Python

 i will never be incremented at all.
 As a result, the loop is infinite because the the condition

 i < 11 is true forever.
-Try executing above program and you will find that program just hangs.
+Try executing above program and you will find that it will keep printing the value of

 An infinite loop usually ends when system runs out of memory.
 To stop a infinite loop manually hit Ctrl + C.